3. TOOLKIT DEMONSTRATION

 Chi-squared

-Accordingly, to test against a pure red-noise null-hypothesis, we choose Chi-Squared as a significance test (leaving the Include EOFs field blank).
-After clicking the Compute and Plot buttons, and adjsuting the X-axis limits in Graph Controls window, the following graphics window will open:
+To test against a pure red-noise null-hypothesis, we choose Chi-Squared as a significance test (leaving the Included EOFs field blank).
+After clicking the Compute and Plot buttons, and adjusting the X-axis limits in Graph Controls window, the following plot is obtained:

 significance test

-Here the variance is plotted against the dominant frequencies of 'data' EOFs on x-axis, and describe projection of data and null-hypothesis (NH) surrogates onto 'data' EOFs basis (see above).
+Here the variance is plotted against the dominant frequencies of 'data' EOFs on x-axis, and describe projection of data and null-hypothesis (NH) surrogates onto Data EOFs basis, which are essentially SSA eigenvalues and plotted as dots.
 The low-frequency part of the spectrum has been zoomed in by using Graph Controls.
 The dominant frequencies of EOFs are calculated with a 0.001/dt resolution in the Nyquist interval from 0 to 0.5/dt.
-The error bars represent 95% of variance (with settings of Confidence levels such as in Advanced SSA Options) we expect to find in the state-space direction defined by a particular EOF from the 'basis', when analyzing a segment of 'NH' noise.
-Using 'Include EOFS' option we can construct a composite 'NH' as described above, but it is a pure red-noise here.
-For this graph the 'Basis' consists of the EOFs of the data covariance matrix, and the projection of data gives us SSA eigenvalues plotted as dots.
+The error bars represent 95% of variance (with settings of Confidence levels such as in Advanced Options) we expect to find in the state-space direction defined by a particular EOF from the 'basis', when analyzing a segment of 'NH' noise.
+Using 'Included EOFS' option we can construct a composite 'NH' as described above, but it is a pure red-noise here.

-One can also choose 'basis' EOFs to be computed from the expected covariance matrix of the 'Null-hypothesis' by selecting AR(1) from the basis popup menu in Advanced SSA options.
+One can also choose 'basis' EOFs to be computed from the expected covariance matrix of the 'Null-hypothesis' by selecting AR(1) from the basis popup menu in Advanced Options.
 Projection of data does not give SSA eigenvalues here, but the interpretation of the graph is the same.
 Note how the EOFs of the pure noise NH are almost regularly spaced.
-According to Allen and Smith ('96) the NH basis avoids artificial variance-compression inherited in SSA and therefore it has a lower probability of false-positive results, i.e. identifying the noise components as significant.
+The NH basis avoids artificial variance-compression inherited in SSA and therefore it has a lower probability of false-positive results, i.e. identifying the noise components as significant.
 After doing calculations again the resulting spectrum is shown below:

 significance test